intuit/Tank/readme.md

 There are several profiles (for the initial build you should build the release profile so that the installation guide is built. e.g. mvn clean install -P release)
 * default -- builds source but does not build the docs or package tools.
 * release -- default plus docs and all tools and signs them using a self signed certificate.
-* clover -- runs clover code coverage.
+* coverage -- runs jacoco code coverage.
 * static-analysis -- runs checkstyle and findbugs.